Rethink Health Care: Yuehwern Yih

 Yuehwern Yih is convinced industrial engineering can help improve health care, both here and around the world.

-Tremendous change over the past several years has left the healthcare industry struggling and without a real system, says Yih, a professor in Purdue’s School of Industrial Engineering and director of Smart Systems and Operations Laboratory.
+Tremendous change over the past several years has left the healthcare industry struggling and without a real system, says Yih, a professor in Purdue’s School of Industrial Engineering, associate director of the Regenstrief Center for Healthcare Engineering, and director of the Smart Systems and Operations Laboratory.

 "The system used to be a family doctor treated an entire family.
 Now, we have many specialties," she says.
 "There is no common rule on how to communicate.
 The community has expanded and there is no real system now."
 She uses hospitals as an example of that.

 "No one who works in a hospital can tell me how a hospital operates," she says.
 "People know what they do, but they don’t know what other people do.
 People do the best they can, but they’re in a system that’s not designed to be a system.
 The system wasn’t designed at the beginning.
 Often they have to work around the system to make it work."